seb-hall/ME40064-Labs/cw2/report/ME40064-CW2.typ

 In Part 1 of the coursework, the RMS error term was used to evaluate the accuracy of the FEM solver.
 While RMS is a useful metric, it can be sensitive to outliers and therefore may not always provide a complete picture of the solution accuracy.
-L2 norm doesn't suffer as much from this, and is more widely used in literature as a result @numerical-advection-diffusion-reaction
+L2 norm doesn't suffer as much from this, and is more widely used in literature as a result @numerical-advection-diffusion-reaction.
 To address this, a dedicated L2 error evaluation class was added to the solver, allowing for more robust error analysis.

 == Integration Methods